lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/1_Lesson_1/synth-tour.md

 ## PolySynth

 We can create multiple copies of these in order to generate multiple notes at once.
-We could do this manually by creating multiple `Tone.Synth90` objects with varying settings and identical triggers, or you could utilize the `Tone.Polysynth()` object.
+We could do this manually by creating multiple `Tone.Synth()` objects with varying settings and identical triggers, or you could utilize the `Tone.Polysynth()` object.

 This is an [example](https://tonejs.github.io/examples/polySynth.html) of what the object can do, and what parameters are available.